 Having a uniform wall thickness will lead to a stable shrink rate which reduces cosmetic defects such as warping, sinking, cracking, and twisting.
 You can have a uniform wall thickness by doing the following:

 Also, you should avoid using thick walls as this reduces the cooling rate.
-Consequently, it will increase the shrinking rate and consequently warping,
+Consequently, it will increase the shrinking rate and consequently warp,

 Draft angles are an important part of injection molding design as they facilitate the easy removal of a part from an injection mold.
-The ease of removal can reduce the damage because of friction, minimizes wear and tear, and ensures a smooth finish.
+The ease of removal can reduce the damage because of friction, minimize wear and tear, and ensure a smooth finish.

 Bosses are a critical part of product design used for fastening components during part assembling.
 Designing a boss comes with a few yet important considerations.
 One is that the wall of the boss must not be thick.
 Incorporating a thick boss in your design will lead to the following:

 Also, you should core bosses (i.e., attach them to the nearest sidewall).
-Doing this will lead to additional load distribution for the part, and improvement of the part frigidity and material flow.
+Doing this will lead to additional load distribution for the part and improvement of the part’s frigidity and material flow.

 Select the Right Material for Tight Injection Tolerance